Kim Darroch: Cables leak and resignation

-On 7 July 2019, secret diplomatic cables from Darroch to the British government, dating from 2017 to 2019, were leaked to Steven Edginton, a 19-year-old "freelance journalist" and Brexit Party employee.
-(The most controversial item, however, according to Darroch's book, 'Collateral Damage', was not a cable but a confidential letter sent directly to the National Security Advisor, Mark Sedwill) where Darroch assessed the Trump administration as "inept and insecure".
+On 7 July 2019, secret diplomatic cables from Darroch to the British government, dating from 2017 to 2019, were leaked to Steven Edginton, a 19-year-old freelance journalist and Brexit Party employee.
+(The most controversial item, however, according to Darroch's book, Collateral Damage, was not a cable but a confidential letter sent directly to the National Security Advisor, Mark Sedwill) where Darroch assessed the Trump administration as "inept and insecure".
 In response, Nigel Farage said Darroch was "totally unsuitable" for office, and Trump tweeted that Darroch was "not liked or well thought of within the US" and that "we will no longer deal with him".
 The Prime Minister, Theresa May, expressed support for Darroch and ordered a leak inquiry.
-It led to a criminal investigation by Scotland Yard.
+It led to a criminal investigation into the leak by Scotland Yard.

 On 10 July, Darroch resigned as Ambassador to the United States.
 He wrote that "the current situation is making it impossible for me to carry out my role as I would like".
 Previously, Boris Johnson, the frontrunner in the election to replace May, had declined to publicly support Darroch.
 Consensus among political commentators in the UK was that this made Darroch's position untenable.
 In the House of Commons, both May and the leader of the opposition, Jeremy Corbyn, praised Darroch's service and deplored that he had to resign under pressure from the United States.
 A spokesman for the Prime Minister said that it was an ambassador's job to provide "an honest and unvarnished view" of the US administration.
 Darroch remained in the post until the end of the year.